AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 **Limitations (current state):**

 - No support for dynamic gestures.
-- Model accuracy is sensitive to environment.
+- Model accuracy is sensitive to the environment.
 - Pipeline not fully integrated or tested in a real app.

 These observations are based on early experiments and serve to inform future development stages.
 The goal is to incrementally validate this architecture and training strategy through iterative testing and implementation.